-Pioneer Bank's main branch and corporate office are located in Stanley, Virginia, with other branch locations in Shenandoah, Luray, Harrisonburg, Stanardsville, Ruckersville, and Charlottesville, Virginia.
-The Bank also operates a small finance company known as Valley Finance Services, a Division of Pioneer Bank, which specializes in consumer and auto lending.
+Pioneer Bank's main branch and corporate office are located in Stanley, Virginia, with other branch locations in Shenandoah, Luray, Harrisonburg, Ruckersville, and Charlottesville, Virginia.
+The Bank also operates a small Business Banking Center in Harrisonburg, VA.
+The Business Banking Center primarily services commercial loans for business clients.
+Additionally, the Bank operates a small finance company known as Valley Finance Services, a Division of Pioneer Bank, which specializes in consumer and dealer auto lending.